 The proposed project is over the Upper Santa Cruz & Avra Basin Sole Source Aquifer (SSA).
-Currently, the existing site has a total impervious surface area of 12,132 square feet.
-Based on the site design for the proposed project, the total impervious surface area for the new fire station and associated parking lots will be 42,863 square feet.
-Thus, there will be an increase in the total impervious surface because of the proposed project.
+Currently, the property site has an existing impervious surface of 14,305 square feet (sf).
+The existing right-of-way (ROW) where the driveway is located to access Fire Station 1, has an impervious surface of 3,200 sf.
+Based on the site design for the proposed project, the property site's impervious surface area for the new fire station and associated parking lots will be 31,818 sf and the ROW will have a new impervious surface of 6,181 sf.
+Thus, there will be a net increase in the total impervious surface of 20,494 sf (0.47 acres) because of the proposed project.
 However, the site will be graded to allow for all stormwater to be retained on-site in rain gardens designed to allow infiltration.
 In addition to this, roof drainage will be collected and similarly directed to rain gardens that serve as landscape features.
 Due to the project's location over the Upper Santa Cruz & Avra Basin Sole Source Aquifer, coordination with Arizona Department of Environmental Quality (ADEQ) may be necessary to determine whether the Arizona Aquifer Protection Permit (APP) is needed.